Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

 ## Disclaimer
 * The creators of this bot are not responsible for any actions you perform using it.
 Use it at you own risk.
-* Selfbots violate discord & PokeCord TOS and you will get banned if caught using them.
+* Selfbots violate discord & PokeTwo TOS and you will get banned if caught using them.
 Be careful about how you use the bot.
   > The selfbot is intended to give you a boost and get the edge over your friends, not hoard 40K pokemon lol.
-* Do not use this in official PokeCord Discord server.... for obvious reasons.
+* Do not use this in official PokeTwo Discord server.... for obvious reasons.
   > Similarly do not use in public servers which explicitly prohibit this.
 * The implications of ban might also affect other accounts which interact with this selfbot.
 Use with caution.

 ## Donations
-* The public version of this selfbot doesn't contain the following to keep the bot usage to minimum and not break Pokecord bot:
+* The public version of this selfbot doesn't contain the following to keep the bot usage to minimum and not break Poketwo bot:
   + Auto-Catcher [Major]
   + Auto-Spammer [Major]
   + Mass seller [with IV lock and more options]